・Where can I download sheet music?

 As for originals, they’re available on Gumroad.
 I do have a set price for originals; basically $1.00 per page of sheet music.
 The title page is not included in the final price.($5.99 maximum even if the transcription is 10 pages long).
-I try to transcribe the sheets with the least amount of pages as possible to keep costs low.
 Also included with your purchase is a MIDI file for the song with 2 separate tracks for the left and right hand.
 Keep an eye out for sheet music sales too!

 If you’re interested in free sheet music, I do have some Christmas sheet music available.
 They’re hymnals, but they’re available for free if you’re interested.